silasray/disclose/README.md

 The `VerifcationSession` can also be used as a context manager.
 In this mode, when the context manager is exited, any assertions from within the context will be handled by the `VerificationSession` as well.
-The following is essentially functionally identical to the previous example.
+The following is essentially functionally identical to the previous example with the assertion from the end of the first example added.

     from disclose import VerificationSession, OperandWrapper